 If you decide to cancel your PTE “early” than you will receive a 50% partial refund of the test’s fee.

 Cancellation (7 days or LESS until test date):

 Unfortunately, if you cancel this close to the exam date you will receive no refund.

 In some very rare circumstances (depending on the situation), Pearson may investigate and allow you a full refund.
 But these incidences are not common and should not be relied on or expected.

 If you’re unhappy with your PTE score, you can request a rescore.
 You must contact Pearson Customer Service within 14 calendar days of receiving your score (when your marks were reported and made available to you).

-Also pricing, much like cancellations, depend on the price of your test and circumstance.
-The fee for rescores are only available through Pearson Customer Service.
+Also pricing, much like cancellations, depending on the price of your test and circumstance.
+The fee for rescores is only available through Pearson Customer Service.